RobertLupas/RobertLupas/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=half-real-scracx" alt="half-real-scracx" /></a> </p>

-- I’m currently working on... well nothing rn, but I'm always searching for a new bright idea to work on! :)
+- I’m currently working on <a href="https://github.com/half-real-SCRACX/SEA-Loader">Sea Loader</a>, a Texture/Mod loader for s game I really like, Townscaper.

 - 🌱 I’m currently learning **A lot of things ;)**

 - Some of my projects are available at [https://github.com/half-real-SCRACX](https://github.com/half-real-SCRACX)

-- 📝 I sometimes write articles on [https://yourtechpack.blogspot.com/](https://yourtechpack.blogspot.com/)

 - ⚡ Fun fact **If you write Fun Fact 99% people will read it, like you just did now!
 You are one of the 99% of that humans LOL**